 3) To build relationships serving, getting to know, and empowering others.

-Please note there is an application for the Emmaus/C.I.T. program for the 2017 season.
+Please note there is an additional application for the Emmaus/C.I.T. program for the 2018 season.

 Track Focus: Service in the Camp Community.

 The Emmaus track is our leadership option for senior camp veterans already active in schools or faith communities that want a challenging, intensive week of program design, and implementation.
 The Emmaus program is focused on helping these leaders learn how to work in a community, support campers, and ultimately become a camp leader.